 You can get your social security statement at SSA.gov.
 The statement will show you your lifetime earnings and your calculated monthly benefit.

-You can use the information and chart above to calculate your own indexed monthly earnings (AIME), if you want.
+You can use the information above to calculate your own indexed monthly earnings (AIME) if you want.
 Just take these steps:

 - First, record your actual earnings for each year that you worked.
 If you earned more than the maximum earnings, then just write down whatever the maximum amount is for that year.
 If you earned nothing, write zero.